raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

         "block_number": 54388
     }

-If we see above event we know that our partner has deposited to the channel.
+If we see the above event we know that our partner has deposited to the channel.
 It is possible for both parties to query the state of the specific payment channel by calling::

     GET /api/1/channels/0x2a65aca4d5fc5b5c859090a6c34d164135398226